justinisamaker/isamaker/content/blog/arduino-projection-mapping/index.md

 Once we had MMV broadcasting to a Syphon server, the next step was to get Resolume listening to that server.
 Lucky for us, Resolume already had Syphon support built in seamlessly.
 To enable this feature, we went to the preferences menu, selected video, and then checked the box to enable Syphon input and output.
 Once that box was checked, we were then able to select "Syphon" from the sources menu, and drag it over to be treated as a clip.

 #### Resolume Effects
-Getting the visuals together and ported into Resolume was the easy part - now we had to come up with something to do with them.
+Getting the visuals together and ported into Resolume was the easy part–now we had to come up with something to do with them.
 The original plan was to send MIDI signals from the Arduino into Resolume, and then use Resolume MIDI mapping to control the desired effects.
 George was able to reproduce some simple keymapping from real world objects using the <a href="http://makeymakey.com/" target="_blank">Makey Makey</a>, but what we really wanted was to be able to control the effects with a potentiometer, which is just a ten-dollar word for a slider or a volume knob.
 After putzing around with sending MIDI signals from the Arduino with irregular success, I decided to switch over to the <a href="http://opensoundcontrol.org/introduction-osc" target="_blank">Open Sound Control</a> (OSC) protocol.
 OSC ended up being a lot less complicated, and I think that it's more extensible in the long run.

 #### Cupcake Time!
 <div class="paragraph-with-picture">